stevebrownlee/classroom-objects/Part 1: Flower Objects.md

 Both flower objects should have the following keys.

-1. `color`, which will be a string
+* `color`, which will be a string
-2. `stemLength`, which will be a number
+* `stemLength`, which will be a number
-3. `growingSeason`, which will be a string like "Summer" or "Spring"
+* `growingSeason`, which will be a string like "Summer" or "Spring"

 You can decide on the values for each of the properties.

-On the rose object, provide the addition
+On the rose object, provide the following additional property.

+* `thorny` which will have the boolean value of `true`